skiadas/WebAppsCourse/notes/patterns_observer.md

 The Observer Pattern consists of the following, with slight variations depending on the target language.
 We first describe it in the more abstract form and with a statically typed language in mind, then we discuss its implementation in Javascript.

+Subject
-- The **Subject**, or **Observable**, is an abstract interface/class that provides for the following methods:
+  ~ or **Observable**, is an abstract interface/class that provides for the following methods:
     - `registerObserver` to add a new observer.
     - `unregisterObserver` to remove a given observer.
     - `notifyObservers` to inform the observers of the change.
     - As a class it would further contain an `observerCollection`.

+ConcreteObservable
-- The **ConcreteObservable** is a concrete implementation/subclass of Observable, that maintains some state variable, and in its `setState` method calls `notifyObservers`.
+  ~ is a concrete implementation/subclass of Observable, that maintains some state variable, and in its `setState` method calls `notifyObservers`.

+Observer
-- The **Observer** is an abstract interface/class that provides for a single `notify` method.
+  ~ is an abstract interface/class that provides for a single `notify` method.
 When `notifyObservers` is called, it goes through each observer on its list and calls the observer's `notify` method.

+ConcreteObserver
-- **ConcreteObserver** classes that implement/subclass Observer must implement their own `notify` method that handles their needs.
+  ~ classes that implement/subclass Observer must implement their own `notify` method that handles their needs.

 #### Javascript implementation